redguava/cliniko-api/sections/practitioners.md

 Filtering Practitioners
 ----------------

-For any route that returns a set of appointment types, you can filter them by:
+For any route that returns a set of practitioners, you can filter them by:
 * ```id``` Integer
 * ```user_id``` Integer